 Cantilever is remote by choice.
 To be effective as a remote team, we have clear standards for how we communicate.
-Our Toolkit includes several platforms on which communication can occur, and lists the specific use-cases we expect to use each one.
+Our Software includes several platforms on which communication can occur, and lists the specific use-cases we expect to use each one.
 This document outlines our general philosophy of communication, regardless of tool.

 As a default, our communication is asynchronous.
 This means when you post a ping or message, you are not expecting a response right away.
 In a culture where everyone is working different schedules across many time zones, synchronous communication is simply unreliable to begin with.
 Better to treat asynchronous communication as the default, and harness calls and texts when helpful.
 Internal communication should be answered within 24 hours.
 This means that if you need an answer on something before 24 hours from now, you might need to text.

 Checking your email or software tools constantly is discouraged.
 This mentality promotes a “Latest and Loudest“ working style, where whatever just came through the door gets more attention than perhaps more important work that hasn’t been as recently front-of-mind.

 Receiving an email or message from a colleague is NOT a request for urgent response.
 Emails and messages should be dealt with at your own pace.

 Having extensive notifications is also not required.
 Our work requires focused blocks of time to oneself, engaging meetings with clients, family time, and time to breathe and reflect.
 Everyone likes their notifications differently, so we don‘t discourage you if you work best with frequent pings, but it is certainly not required.
 By default, keep push notifications off.

 With all this not paying attention to inboxes, we do need to plan well to make sure we’re hitting deadlines.
 Have a 7-day view of your calendar at any given time, don’t get surprised.
 Our Software contains tools that will allow you to see this.